Jayasurya-Vardhan/EcoSizer/README.md

 ## About the Tool

 <p align="justify"> The EcoSizer is a Python application offering two distinct tools tailored to meet specific needs.
-Firstly, it includes an OEMOF Storage_Investment optimization model designed for homeowners and installers aiming to estimate the optimal battery storage capacity for an existing PV system.
-Secondly, for those planning a new setup, the tool assists in determining the optimal capacities for both PV and BESS within households.
+It is completely based on an OEMOF Investment Optimization model designed for homeowners and installers aiming to estimate the optimal battery storage capacity for an existing PV system.
+Secondly, for those planning a new setup, the tool also assists in determining the optimal capacities for both PV and BESS within households.
 This comprehensive solution simplifies decision-making by providing insights into energy distribution, financial analysis, and the most efficient capacities for solar and battery storage.</p>

 <p align="justify"> Whether your goal is to enhance energy independence, reduce costs, or contribute to environmental sustainability, this calculator empowers users to make informed choices.
 It allows for customization of parameters to suit unique needs and preferences, ensuring a tailored solution for each user.</p>